 24 March 2026

-Higher Education Week at College provided students with an engaging and informative programme designed to support their next steps beyond College.
+Higher Education week at College provided students with an inspiring and informative programme designed to support their next steps beyond College and help them explore future career pathways.

-Higher Education Week is a key part of the College’s commitment to providing a comprehensive careers programme, ensuring students are well-prepared and confident as they progress towards university and beyond.
+Higher Education week is a key part of the College’s commitment to delivering a high-quality careers programme, ensuring every student is supported in making informed, aspirational choices and is fully prepared to progress into higher education and their future career.

 HE week 2026